Stderr and Stdout: Understanding Logs and Output

 .

-By default, running a command with nohup
+By default, using nohup

-will merge and redirect stdout
+to run a command will merge stdout

 and stderr

-to the nohup.out
+and redirect them to the nohup.out

 and stderr